 a) The fall back rule applies when possession is awarded to the goalie.
-All defensive players must enter the neutral zone (1^{st} rag line).
+All defensive players must enter the neutral zone (1st rag line).
 All the defensive players must stay in the neutral zone until the offensive player with the ball has entered the neutral zone.
-If the offensive player is interfered with before she crosses the 1^{st} rag line, play will restart and the 30 second clock will reset.
+If the offensive player is interfered with before the player crosses the 1st rag line, play will restart and the 30 second clock will reset.